Toddler Waking Up Too Early? Tips To Help!

 First, you’ll want to start treating your toddler’s early-morning wake-up calls as night wakings, and not “start-of-the-morning” wakings.
 This can be tough, especially if your toddler is able to get out of bed and wander out of her room.
 It’s fine to get up and offer comfort, or to get up and return your toddler to bed, but try not to get your toddler up for the day.
 If you do, you’re merely reinforcing that this early-morning waking is fine and normal and part of the regular routine.

 If, after a week of treating early wakings as night wakings, your child is still waking too early, then begin making schedule adjustments.
 Do you need to work in an extra nap during the day?
-Do you need to shift the timing of any naps, so that your toddler has less awake time during the day?
+Perhaps it’s time to shift nap timing, so that your toddler has less awake time during the day?
 Do you need to move bedtime earlier, or possibly later?
-Do you need to offer a bedtime snack?
+Perhaps you need to offer a bedtime snack?
 Gradually make these schedule adjustments, while still treating any early wakings as night wakings.

 Generally, following these steps will resolve most early waking problems.
 If you’re still struggling, however, you may need a more expert approach to solving your problem.